HAMK-ICT-Project8/arduino-projects/Socketer/Wireless Potentiometer/README.md

 ## Usage

+1. Upload code to Arduino via USB cable.
+If code is already uploaded connect a power source and server should start
-1. Start Unreal Engine game level potWifi
+2. Start Unreal Engine game level potWifi
-2. Use keyboard number 1 to send signal to Arduino to start using potentiometer
+3. Use keyboard number 1 to send signal to Arduino to start using potentiometer
-3. Use potentiometer to adjust light in the game (3 sec timer, in use when LED lights up)
+4. Use potentiometer to adjust light in the game (3 sec timer, in use when LED lights up)
-4. Use keyboard button x to disconnect connection
+5. Use keyboard button x to disconnect connection
-4. Values of potentiometer and states of notifying light are also printed in the screen
+6. Values of potentiometer and states of notifying light are also printed in the screen